drjubbs/dota-stats/README.md

 init_tables.py will re-initialize the tables

+# TODO

+Need to parameterize AWS Region in aws.py

 # Setup of OpenShift locally

 Use VirtualBox and minishift to create a local developer copy: